deepaksood619/deepaksood619.github.io/docs/languages/frameworks/ios.md

 To decide which of the two references should be weak, think of the objects in the retain cycle as being in a parent-child relationship.
 In this relationship, the parent should maintain a strong reference (i.e., ownership of) its child, but the child should not maintain maintain a strong reference (i.e., ownership of) its parent.

-For example, if you haveEmployerandEmployeeobjects, which reference one another, you would most likely want to maintain a strong reference from theEmployerto theEmployeeobject, but have a weak reference from theEmployeeto thrEmployer.
+For example, if you have Employer and Employee objects, which reference one another, you would most likely want to maintain a strong reference from theEmployerto theEmployeeobject, but have a weak reference from theEmployeeto thrEmployer.

-## Describemanaged object contextand the functionality that it provides
+## Describe managed object contextand the functionality that it provides

 - **Related to core data (local storage database)**
 - **Type of classes**

-Amanaged object context(represented by an instance ofNSManagedObjectContext) is basically a temporary "scratch pad" in an application for a (presumably) related collection of objects.
+A managed object context (represented by an instance of NSManagedObjectContext) is basically a temporary "scratch pad" in an application for a (presumably) related collection of objects.
 These objects collectively represent an internally consistent view of one or more persistent stores.
 A single managed object instance exists in one and only one context, but multiple copies of an object can exist in different contexts.

 You can think of a managed object context as an intelligent scratch pad.
 When you fetch objects from a persistent store, you bring temporary copies onto the scratch pad where they form an object graph (or a collection of object graphs).
 You can then modify those objects however you like.
 Unless you actually save those changes, though, the persistent store remains unchanged.